xan105/Achievement-Watcher/README.md

 - timeTreshold<br />
   default to 5 (sec)<br />
   When an achievement file is modified; Amount of sec `watchdog.exe` will consider the most recent achieved achievement (from its timestamp value) to be new.<br />
 - checkIfProcessIsRunning<br />
   default to true<br />
   When an achievement file is modified; Wether to check or not if the corresponding game is running and responding.<br />
   <br />
-  Both options are mainly there to mitigate false positive.
+  Both options are mainly there to mitigate false positive.<br />
 - tick<br />
   default to 600 (ms)<br />
   Ignore file modification within specified timeframe to prevent spam of notification when a game triggers multiple file write at the same time.<br />
-  Set it to 0 to disable this feature.
+  Set it to 0 to disable this feature.<br />
 - appID<br />
   if not set, default to Xbox Game Bar if available otherwise to Xbox App<br />
   Notification appID ([Application User Model ID](https://docs.microsoft.com/fr-fr/windows/desktop/shell/appids)).<br />